Trmice

 Trmice (Türmitz) is a town in Ústí nad Labem District in the Ústí nad Labem Region of the Czech Republic.
 It has about 3,400 inhabitants.
+It is located on the Bílina River, next to the city of Ústí nad Labem.

+The most notable feudal owners of Trmice were the Nostitz family, who were responsible for the development of the town in the 17th century.
+Due to the mining of lignite, which began here in the 18th century, the town acquired an industrial character.
+The main landmark of the town is the neo-Gothic castle Nový zámek.

 Administrative division

 Trmice consists of three municipal parts (in brackets population according to the 2021 census):